Hamidreza3252/CarND-Traffic-Sign-Classifier-Project/README.md

 ![Sample Sizes Distribution](Images/sample-distribution-01.png)

-- **Sample images before and after processing (whitenning)**
+### 2-2.
+Sample images before and after processing (whitenning)

     While exploring the raw data, I noticed several images that were dark, not really highlighting the features very well.
 To improve on it, I developed function `Cnn.whiten_images_self_mean` that takes an image as an input and slightly enlighten - or whiten - it with respect to its own average RGB component values.
 That can of course be performed on HLS space, increasing the light component; However, this approach worked well for now.
+In addition, there are also some general useful guidelines that I followed for data pre-processing, such as the guidelines suggested in the following link: [Image Pre-processing for Deep Learning](https://towardsdatascience.com/image-pre-processing-c1aec0be3edf).

 Below you can see some examples of the images before and after whitening for each category.

-Raw Images          | ----- |  Processed (whitenned) Images
+Raw Images          | --- |  Processed (whitenned) Images
 :------------------:| :---: |:------------------:
 ![Sample Image](Images/selected-images-01.png) | ---  |  ![Sample Image](Images/selected-images-whitenned-01.png)

+It should be noted that while processing the raw images, I define a rectangle of interest by introducing left, right, top, and bottom offsets, outside which I fill the image with zero padding.
+This helped get better whitenned images by removing some boundary background noises that are not part of the features to be captures.
+This also helps remove some of the secondary signs that may be present beside the main traffic sign.

 ***
 > **Note**: